Funeral Home Business Insurance

 Protection for your Funeral Home Business

 Funeral homes tend to be small, family-run, very unique businesses.
-In fact, nearly 86 percent of funeral homes in the U.S. are privately owned by individuals or families, according to the National Directory of Morticians Redbook.
+Nearly 86 percent of funeral homes in the U.S. are privately owned by individuals or families, according to the National Directory of Morticians Redbook.

 When it comes to buying Funeral Home Business Insurance, the Thumann Agency works with over 80 top-rated insurance companies.
 We can quickly and easily tailor a package that meets your needs as well as your budget.